2024 Market Hours

 International Relations

 • The CEO travels to Germany to seek new artisans to invite for the new Werkstatt program.
-As a result, four new artisans come to do demonstrations for 3 weeks of the Market, more artisans and time of demonstrations by artisans at the Market than ever before
+As a result a total of 4 artisans come to do demonstrations for 3 weeks of the Market, more artisans and time of demonstrations by artisans at the Market than ever before.

 Other New Initiatives